Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning

 \section{Introduction}

-Vision language models (VLMs) have become a critical tool for remote sensing imagery (RSI) understanding ~\citep{li2024vision,weng2025vision}.
-By coupling natural language with RSI, VLMs can drive a wide spectrum of tasks in the RS domain, such as image captioning, visual question answering, referring expression comprehension (REC), referring expression segmentation (RES)~\citep{li2024vision,zhou2024visionlanguagegeofoundationmodelsurvey}.
+Vision-language models (VLMs) have become a critical tool for remote sensing (RS) imagery understanding~\citep{li2024vision,weng2025vision}.
+By coupling natural language with RS imagery, VLMs can drive a wide spectrum of tasks in the RS domain, such as image captioning, visual question answering (VQA), Open-Vocabulary Detection (OVD), Open-Vocabulary Segmentation (OVS), referring expression comprehension (REC), referring expression segmentation (RES)~\citep{li2024vision,zhou2024visionlanguagegeofoundationmodelsurvey}.
 Among these capabilities, REC and RES tasks are especially important: both require the model to resolve free-form linguistic descriptions (e.g., ``a small vehicle is situated at the bottom right adjacent to a large vehicle'') into concrete, spatially localized predictions (bounding boxes or segmentation masks) in high-resolution aerial images.
 We henceforth use the term \emph{Referring Expression Understanding} (REU) to denote a unified framework encompassing both REC and RES, where the task is to take an image and a text query as input and output one or more target objects.

-Although recent works~\citep{kuckreja2023geochatgroundedlargevisionlanguage,yuan2024rrsisreferringremotesensing,zhou2025geogroundunifiedlargevisionlanguage} have achieved remarkable progress on REU tasks with supervised finetuning (SFT), these methods are highly dependent on large-scale training labels.
+Although recent works~\citep{kuckreja2023geochatgroundedlargevisionlanguage,yuan2024rrsisreferringremotesensing,zhou2025geogroundunifiedlargevisionlanguage} have achieved remarkable progress on REU tasks with supervised fine-tuning (SFT), these methods are highly dependent on large-scale training labels.
 High-quality REU supervision demands not only image-level labels but also precise language–region alignment at the object and region levels.
 Creating such associations in overhead imagery requires expertise and careful tooling: annotators must parse complex scene layouts, disambiguate visually similar man-made structures, and write unambiguous referring expressions before drawing spatially accurate boxes or masks.
 Compared with image-level labels, these fine-grained annotations are orders of magnitude more labor-intensive.
-For example, VRSBench ~\citep{li2024vrsbenchversatilevisionlanguagebenchmark} costs 1,004 labor hours for label verification only.
+For example, VRSBench~\citep{li2024vrsbenchversatilevisionlanguagebenchmark} costs 1,004 labor hours for label verification only.